lcompilers/lpython.org-deploy/content/blog/lpython_mvp.md

 ### Just-In-Time Compilation

 Just-in-time compilation in LPython requires only decorating Python function with `@lpython`.
 The decorator takes an option for specifying the desired backend, as in, `@lpython(backend="c")` or `@lpython(backend="llvm")`.
-Only C is supported at present; LLVM and others will be added in the near future.
 The decorator also propagates backend-specific options.
 For example

 ```python
 @lpython(backend="c",